hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-2.md

 **I'm essentially describing a simple version of Jerrold Levinson's Institutional-Historical Theory of art:** _"an artwork is a thing (item, object, entity) that has been seriously intended for regard-as-a-work-of-art — i.e., regard in which any way preexisting artworks are or were correctly regarded."_  An artist can pick up a rock and declare it to be art.
 I recommend [_The Art Question_](https://www.amazon.com/Art-Question-Nigel-Warburton/dp/0415174902) if you're interested in more information on the nuances of that definition and what it's trying to say.

+Note that this is a separate discussion from [whether computer algorithms can be artists](https://arxiv.org/abs/1801.04486).

 <center>
 <figure>
    <p float="left">